frankiefab100/Blockchain-Development-Resources/README.md

 The Blockchain Developer:  A practical guide  - Elad Elrom

 Token Economy : How the Web3 reinvents the internet - Hermin Voshmgir

+The Book of Satoshi: The Collected Writings of Bitcoin Creator - Phil Champagne

 <div align="right">